AppMonsta/slate/source/includes/add-new-app.md

 `202` if successfully added.

 <aside class="notice">
-NOTE: App will be available in the next day's dataset.
+Newly added app will be available in the next day's dataset.
 </aside>